prajwxlk/ai-concierge-for-senior-citizens/README.md

 To demonstrate : 3 use cases :
 1. Cab Ordering
 2. Grocery/Medicine Refill & Delivery
-3. government scheme status OR news/weather briefing
+3. weather briefing - DONE
+4. news briefing - done
 4. wide vague use case - empowering them to use the internet ("there’s a festival this week, but I don’t know what it is or where it’s happening.”)
-5. personal check up automated (cron jobs)